 If I could have had my way, I would have been anorexic.
 But anorexia requires a level of self-control I have only ever approached in my most disciplined of moments, which have always been, to put it shortly….brief.

-All of my life I had been slim, but my Mother’s constant struggles with her weight impressed on me with utmost urgency the need to be thin.
+Truth be told, all of my life I had been slim, but my Mother’s constant struggles with her weight impressed on me with utmost urgency the need to be thin.

 She would constantly remind me to be careful of gaining weight and point at my thighs, tutting that I was in danger of developing cellulite if I wasn’t careful.

 Sometimes she would stop me from eating my favourite snacks if she felt I had had more than I should be allowed to eat.
 (Her definition of ‘enough’ and mine never quite seemed to intersect).

 She would tell me that my breasts and bottom would look perkier if I were thinner, and I would look prettier and more graceful if only I would just lose another 15kg.

 So diet I did.
 For most of my life, since I was about 12 or so, I have been on a diet.

 In fact, I became so efficient at cutting weight that by the time I was fourteen in JS3, I had become something of an Olympic dieter.
 The January to April second term of Js3 was probably my all time most successful dieting episode to date because by the time I arrived home at the end of second term, I was nothing but skin and bones.
 And Turner, the man who molested me from time to time, commented as he lifted my hips to eat my pussy in his boy’s quarters in Maitama, that I was incredibly, shockingly thin, which he liked because it made me lighter and easier to carry as he held me up against the wall and ground his erection into me.

 Later, the appetites of men like him would determine whether I teetered closer to the edge of anorexia or obesity.